From Wrestling to Rest

 Ready, Set, Live…

-God has given me a love for words and, throughout my lifetime, I have found that I often express my heart and soul best through the written word far more clearly than the spoken.
+God has given me a love for words and, throughout my lifetime, I have found that I often express my heart and soul best through the written word.

 I love to encourage and exhort; express and delve deep into a thought through the musings of my pen to paper.